 UC Davis Health CEO David Lubarsky, M.D., M.B.A., F.A.S.A., was recognized by Modern Healthcare in December as one of the 100 Most Influential People in Healthcare for 2022.
 The recognition is one of the industry's highest honors, spotlighting leaders creating the greatest impact in the health care landscape.
-Lubarsky, also vice chancellor of human health sciences, ranked No. 51; honorees were chosen by senior care and innovative digital health.
+Lubarsky, also vice chancellor of human health sciences, ranked No. 51; honorees were chosen by senior editors and industry peers.

+Since his arrival in 2018, Lubarsky has recommitted UC Davis Health to expanding care for the underserved and caring for Medi-Cal patients, people experiencing homelessness, and others with few resources, while creating a sustainable financial model with a focus on patient-centered

+"It is true that such distinctions are always much more representative of team efforts than they are of any one person's work." -DAVID LUBARSKY care and innovative digital health.

-Since his arrival in 2018, Lubarsky has recommitted UC Davis Health to expanding care for the underserved and caring for Medi-Cal patients, people experiencing homelessness, and others with few resources, while creating a sustainable financial model with a focus on patient-centered are always much more representative of team efforts than they are of any one person's work," Lubarsky said of the award.
-"Our teams throughout UC Davis Health are game-changers, and they are innofuture of health care in our region for patients and communities for compete" with other Sacramento-area organizations to improve access and care throughout the region; his recent research publications include a New England Journal of Medicine article on how UC Davis Health is positioning itself as a collaborative partner.
+"It is true that such distinctions are always much more representative of team efforts than they are of any one person's work," Lubarsky said of the award.
+"Our teams throughout UC Davis Health are game-changers, and they are innovating in ways that will enhance the future of health care in our region for patients and communities for decades to come."

+Lubarsky espouses an organizational philosophy that UC Davis Health will always "complete, not compete" with other Sacramento-area organizations to improve access and care throughout the region; his recent research publications include a New England Journal of Medicine article on how UC Davis Health is positioning itself as a collaborative partner.